jeremiasbaezcarballo/tecnologiaencriollo/_pages/home-en.md

   overlay_filter: "0.5"
   actions:
     - label: "Start here!"
-      url: "/courses/"
+      url: "/en/courses/"
 excerpt: "Tech news, tutorials, and courses adapted from the most advanced and up-to-date sources, translated into simple everyday language.
 Our goal is to provide technical information in a clear and accessible way, maintaining a friendly and understandable approach for everyone."
 intro:
-  - excerpt: 'We explain, inform, and spread knowledge about technology, applications, benefits, challenges, and risks.
+  - excerpt: "We explain, inform, and spread knowledge about technology, applications, benefits, challenges, and risks.
 We also share tools, programming tutorials, projects, and open courses.
-Whether you're a beginner, enthusiast, or expert in these topics, you'll find something useful here!'
+Whether you're a beginner, enthusiast, or expert in these topics, you'll find something useful here!"
 feature_row:
   - image_path: /assets/images/raw-posts/rect1.png
     alt: "knowledgeable"